NSGS

 • Virtual meeting

-All meetings will he held virtually until further notice.
+Generally, all future meetings will be held virtually until further notice.
 All members are welcome.

 The Board normally meets on the Tuesday prior to the Saturday general meeting in odd numbered months, Jan, Mar, May, July, Sept, and Nov.